-1. This paper is one of two being published jointly by the Bank of England and the Financial Services Authority (FSA) on the PRA's overall supervisory approach, prior to it assuming its responsibilities under the Financial Services and Markets Act 2000 (as amended by the Financial Services Bill) (FSMA)(1) and under the relevant EU Directives for which it will be a competent authority.(2)

-2. This paper sets out how the PRA will carry out its role in respect of deposit-takers (banks, building societies and credit unions) and designated investment firms;(3) the second paper relates to supervision of insurance companies.
-Separate publications are necessary to capture the differences in the PRA's supervisory approach for these firms, the different risks they pose, and the additional statutory objective that the PRA will have in respect of insurers.
-The papers provide further detail on the supervisory approach initially set out in The Bank of England, Prudential Regulation Authority: Our approach to banking supervision issued in May 2011 and The Bank of England, Prudential Regulation Authority: Our approach to insurance supervision issued in June 2011.(4)

-3. This paper serves three purposes.
-First, alongside its insurance equivalent, it is intended to meet the statutory requirement on the PRA to issue guidance on how it intends to advance its objectives.
-Release of the paper now is designed to facilitate scrutiny of the PRA's proposed approach as the draft legislation establishing the PRA is debated in Parliament.
-Second, the paper will aid accountability by describing what the PRA will seek to achieve and how it will go about it.
-Third, the paper communicates to regulated firms what the PRA will expect of them, and what they can expect from the PRA in the course of supervision.
+- 1. The PRA is the United Kingdom's prudential regulator for deposit-takers (banks, building societies and credit unions), insurers and designated investment firms.(1) It derives its responsibilities and its powers from the Financial Services and Markets Act 2000 (as amended by the Financial Services Act 2012) (the Act), and the relevant EU Directives for which it is a competent authority.(2) - 2.
+This paper sets out how the PRA carries out its role in respect of deposit-takers and designated investment firms; a second paper relates to supervision of insurance companies.(3) Separate publications are necessary to capture the differences in the PRA's supervisory approach for these firms, the different risks they pose, and the additional statutory objective that the PRA has in respect of insurers. - 3.
+This paper serves three purposes.
+First, it is intended to meet the statutory requirement on the PRA to issue guidance on how it intends to advance its objectives.
+Second, it aids accountability by describing what the PRA seeks to achieve and how it intends to achieve it.
+Third, it communicates to regulated firms what the PRA expects of them, and what they can expect from the PRA in the course of supervision.

-4. This paper is designed to provide the overall description of the PRA and its approach.
-A final version will be approved for publication by the PRA Board ahead of the PRA taking on its statutory responsibilities for prudential regulation in 2013.
-Thereafter it is intended to be a standing reference, and will be revised and reissued in response to significant legislative and other developments which require changes to the PRA's approach.

-5. This document does not address the recommendations of the Independent Commission on Banking and their implications for the PRA.(5) These will be covered in an update to this document.
+- 4. The paper is designed to provide an overall description of the PRA and its approach, acting as a standing reference that will be revised and reissued in response to significant legislative and other developments which result in changes to the PRA's approach. - 5.
+The paper does not address the contents of the Financial Services (Banking Reform) Bill introduced to Parliament on 4 February 2013 or its implications for the PRA.(4) This will be covered in a later update.

-6. The Act will require the PRA to investigate and report to HM Treasury on possible regulatory failures.
-More details on how, and under what circumstances, the PRA will conduct such investigations will be published in due course.